 Coping with Disruptive Students in the Classroom

-The following information is designed to provide JMU's faculty with appropriate, effective, and legally sound principles for dealing with disruptive student behavior, especially that which occurs in the classroom.
-The goal is to help faculty more confidently, fairly, and safely address incidents of disruption in a manner that discourages such behavior while retaining the dignity of the learning environment.
+The following information is designed to provide JMUs faculty with appropriate, effective, and legally sound principles for dealing with disruptive student behavior in the classroom.

-The climate of higher education has changed over the past few decades, and faculty are now faced with serious issues of disrespectful and inappropriate classroom behavior that previously were of little concern.
-Unfortunately, instructors frequently fail to address the disruptive behavior of students, because they may (1) be unsure how to handle the situation, (2) fear legal or physical retaliation from the student, and/or (3) conclude that reporting the disruptive behavior will cause emotional pain to an already fragile or unstable person.
-Failure to address disruptive behavior, however, is likely to encourage further disturbance, as it sends the message that such behavior is not problematic and that university personnel are indifferent to it.
+Faculty often face issues of disrespectful and inappropriate classroom behavior.
+Instructors often fail to address the disruptive behavior of students, if they are (1) be unsure how to handle the situation, (2) fear legal or physical retaliation from the student, and/or (3) conclude that reporting the disruptive behavior will cause emotional pain to an already fragile or unstable person.
+Failure to address disruptive behavior is likely to encourage further disturbance, as it sends the message that such behavior is not problematic and that university personnel are indifferent to it.

 Examples of Disruptive Behavior

-Disruptive behavior is defined as repeated, continuous, and/or multiple student behaviors that hinder the ability of instructors to teach and students to learn.
-Common examples of disruptive behaviors include, but are not limited to:
+Disruptive behavior is repeated, continuous, and/or multiple student behaviors that hinder the ability of instructors to teach and students to learn:

 - Eating in class

 - Failing to respect the rights of other students to express their viewpoints